 Photos of the lodges can be seen by clicking the menus on the left of this page.

 The resorts at both mountains have excellent snowsports facilities including downhill skiing, snowboarding and cross-country skiing.
 In summer, both offer mountain biking, walking, hiking and running.
-The links to each resort are below:

 Membership is open to employees of the Royal Children’s Hospital and the Murdoch Children's Research Institute, as well as their partners and children.
 Applications for membership are made to the Committee; a one-off entry fee is payable, followed by an annual membership fee.
-Accommodation is booked through the Club website at low rates, with payment required at the time of booking.
+Accommodation is booked through the Club website at modest rates, with payment required at the time of booking.
 After a priority-booking period for members at the beginning of each season, accommodation for guests can be booked if space permits.

 The Club is run by a committee which is elected from the membership each year at the Annual General Meeting; the committee meets each month.
 The Club is a registered entity and is a not-for-profit organisation governed by the Corporations Act.